aggrolite/dwdb/README.md

 Any results are placed into a data structure and printed to standard output.

+## Options

+* --yes

+    Boolean flag which displays ONLY routers supported by DD-WRT.
+Flag can also be abbreviated as *-y*

 ## Author

 Written by Curtis Brandt <curtis@cpan.org>